Jenrick to vow to scrap Sentencing Council over ‘two-tier justice’ claims

 The proposal was withdrawn and the Government has introduced legislation to require any new guidance to be approved by ministers.

-In his speech on Tuesday, Mr Jenrick is expected to say: “We are slipping into a two-tier nightmare under Keir Starmer.
+In his speech, Mr Jenrick is expected to say: “We are slipping into a two-tier nightmare under Keir Starmer.

 “All too frequently the law is not applied equally.